EyasuTeshome/shifttracker/job-search/JSR-introduction-to-the-module.md

 - A career coach will review your behavioral grid and application materials, and approve them if they meet all the requirements in the corresponding rubric.
 You have a maximum of 3 rounds of review in each case to avoid a block repetition.
 - The industry professional mock interviewer will assess your performance in the mock interview.
 You will need to repeat the module if your performance does not satisfy minimum requirements.

+### An final note about workload

+We know you are probably exhausted from the technical modules and the Final Capstone.
+This module has lighter workload to help you catch up your energies as you prepare for job searching.

 ---

 *If you spot any bugs or issues in this activity, you can [open an issue with your proposed change](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/open_issue.md).*